-1.1 Part 3.6.1 of the Registered and Accredited Individual Non-Government Schools (NSW) Manual requires Newington College to have in place policies and procedures to ensure that it meets its legislative obligations in relation to child protection.

-1.2 These procedures give effect to the College's:

-- (a) Child Safety Code of Conduct; and - (b) Professional Boundaries Policy, and should be read in conjunction with the College's Reportable Conduct Procedures.
+- 1.2 Part 3.6.1 of the Registered and Accredited Individual Non-Government Schools (NSW) Manual requires Newington College to have in place policies and procedures to ensure that it meets its legislative obligations in relation to child protection. - 1.1 These procedures give effect to the College's: - Child Safety Code of Conduct; and (a) - (b) Professional Boundaries Policy;

-1.3 The College is required to report to the NSW Department of Family and Community Services (FACS) or the NSW Police any reasonable suspicion that a child is at risk of significant harm, including physical abuse, sexual abuse, serious emotional or psychological harm, neglect, ill-treatment, family violence or grooming.

-1.4 This obligation extends to all persons who, in the course of their professional, paid employment, deliver education, health care, children's services, residential services or law enforcement, wholly or partly, to children in NSW.
+- 1.2 The College is required to report to the NSW Department of Family and Community Services (FACS) or the NSW Police any reasonable suspicion that a child is at risk of significant harm, including physical abuse, sexual abuse, serious emotional or psychological harm, neglect, ill-treatment, family violence or grooming. - 1.3 This obligation extends to all persons who, in the course of their professional, paid employment, deliver education, health care, children's services, residential services or law enforcement, wholly or partly, to children in NSW.
 It also extends to persons who hold a management position in an organisation that provides these services.
-The Memorandum of Understanding between FACS and the Association of Independent Schools of NSW (AISNSW) prescribes additional mandatory reporting procedures.

-- 1.5 The object of these procedures is to: - (a) explain the meaning of significant harm;
+The Memorandum of Understanding between FACS and the Association of Independent Schools of NSW (AISNSW) prescribes additional mandatory reporting procedures. - 1.4 The object of these procedures is to: - (a) explain the meaning of significant harm; - (b) clarify the obligations of all Council members, staff, volunteers, student teachers, third party contractors, and external education providers in respect of suspected child protection incidents; - (c) prescribe a process for responding to suspected child protection incidents; and - (d) prescribe a process for mandatory and voluntary reporting of suspected child protection incidents.